Aral, Kazakhstan: Decline

 Since the retreat of the Aral Sea since 1960, due to diversion of the rivers flowing into it for irrigation, mainly of cotton, during the Soviet era, Aral is now completely landlocked about 12 km from the northern remnant of the Aral Sea, though this is less than the 100 km distance observed before the completion of a dam in 2005.
 Aral has greatly diminished in population and socioeconomic significance, resulting in high levels of unemployment.
 For the last 25 years it has not been possible to see the sea from the town.
 There are also serious health problems for the local population caused by airborne toxic chemicals exposed to the wind by the retreating waters and, possibly, from chemical and biological agents unsafely stored on the island of Vozrozhdeniya.

 Aral smallpox incident

 In 1971, a massive public health response to a smallpox outbreak in Aral ensued once the disease was recognized as resulting from the release of weaponized smallpox from a nearby biological weapons test site.
 In less than 2 weeks, approximately 50,000 residents of Aral were vaccinated.
 Household quarantine of potentially exposed individuals was enacted, and hundreds were isolated in a makeshift facility at the edge of the city.
 All traffic in and out of the city was stopped, and approximately 54,000 square feet of living space and 18 metric tons of household goods were decontaminated by health officials.
 The original outbreak sickened ten people in Aral, of whom 3 died.

 Climate

-Aral has a cold desert climate (Köppen climate classification BWk) with cold winters and hot summers.
+Aral has a cold desert climate (Köppen: BWk; Trewartha: BWac) with frigid winters and hot summers.